 By now, no one probably has to be reminded of what social distancing means, and we most likely will have to keep it in mind for a long time still.
-But with airports being busy venues all day every day, how can travellers themselves be encouraged to do what they can to avoid long queues and crowds?
+But with airports being busy venues all day every day, how can travelers themselves be encouraged to do what they can to avoid long queues and crowds?

-Allow travellers to - in real time - check if there are empty seats at the restaurant they want to visit and make it possible for them to book a table and order food before reaching it.
+Allow travelers to - in real time - check if there are empty seats at the restaurant they want to visit and make it possible for them to book a table and order food before reaching it.
 All of this can be done directly via the app just by a click on the restaurant on the map.
-This way travellers can make sure they won’t end up going to a restaurant that’s already fully occupied and instead find alternatives.
+This way travelers can make sure they won’t end up going to a restaurant that’s already fully occupied and instead find alternatives.

-While the main goal is to ensure travellers’ safety, the ability to activate users and cut down the wait time might also benefit the airport’s non-aeronautical revenue streams, something we’ve previously visited in our blog about airport management.
+While the main goal is to ensure travelers’ safety, the ability to activate users and cut down the wait time might also benefit the airport’s non-aeronautical revenue streams, something we’ve previously visited in our blog about airport management.
 Research shows that passengers who spend extra 10 minutes queuing spend 30% less on retail and food items, and while it seems unlikely that we’ll be able to get rid of queues completely in the coming years, the option of activating guests and allowing them to manage their options and time is definitely a potential way to minimize wait time.

-Airports have to prepare for a future where the pandemic will continue to be at the back of everyone’s minds, but by optimizing location and facility management, ensuring travellers’ as well as staff’s safety will be a much more manageable task.
+Airports have to prepare for a future where the pandemic will continue to be at the back of everyone’s minds, but by optimizing location and facility management, ensuring travelers’ as well as staff’s safety will be a much more manageable task.